adamwan-nexplore/guidebook-nxp-hk/how-we-develop/dev-testing-3.md

 ## Deterministic

 - Some SUTs are non-deterministic at nature.
-- If just a small portion of the logic, ignore it / test in a high level
+- If just a small portion of the business logic, ignore it / test in a high level
 - If affects most parts, DO not test it / refactor the code and take out the non-deterministic part

 - You can still verify with automated test cases.
 Just do not cover it in developer tests